harness-tr/java-parson-five/README.md

 # java-parson-five

-Welcome to your new Spring Boot application scaffolded using Cookiecutter!
+Welcome to your new Spring Boot application scaffolded using Cookiecutter.
 This project includes:

 - A basic Spring Boot app (Java 17, Maven)
 - A Dockerfile to containerize the app